When Waters Rise

 “When the waters rise, it is not about how prepared you are.
 It is about who you know.”

-Just months after welcoming my fourth child, I heard the words, “You have cancer.”
+Just months after welcoming my fourth child, I heard the words,

 I was 36, with a newborn and three other little people who still needed snacks, carpool rides, and bedtime stories.
-My world shattered.

-In the early days after my diagnosis, I searched everywhere for encouragement from someone who sounded like me — a young mom with toys on the floor and chemo on the calendar.
 Most of what I found was written by women decades further down the road.
-Their words were helpful, but I longed to hear from someone who understood the strange overlap of packing lunches and heading to chemotherapy.
+Their words were helpful, but I longed to hear from someone who understood the strange paradox of putting Band-Aids on skinned knees while carrying the weight of a life-altering diagnosis.

 Before cancer, I thought I was preparing myself for suffering by imagining worst-case scenarios.
 I mistook anxiety for readiness.
-But when the waters actually rose, I discovered something surprising: nothing can prepare your heart for the storm.
+But when the waters actually rose, I discovered something surprising:

 When the waters rise, it is not about how prepared you are.